How Much Does a Wheel Bearing Replacement Cost?

 To keep your costs down without sacrificing safety or longevity, follow this mechanic-approved game plan:

-• Confirm the symptom.
 Speed-related hum/growl that changes when you steer is classic.
 Quick checks: rotate tires front-to-rear, do a gentle swerve test, scan wheel-speed PIDs for dropout, use an IR thermometer post-drive (a hotter hub can hint at drag).

-• Ask which design you have.
 A bolt-on hub usually costs less in labor than a press-in bearing.
 Knowing this upfront helps you compare apples to apples.

-• Get multiple quotes with clear line items.
 You want parts brand, labor hours, alignment, fees, and whether the hub includes an ABS sensor.
+Jerry customers use the app to get accurate repair quotes for multiple services at once.

-• Choose quality parts.
 Cheap hubs get noisy fast.
 Prioritize OEM or reputable brands (Timken, SKF, NTN).
 Target a 24-month/24k-mile parts-and-labor warranty when possible.

-• Time it with related maintenance.
 If brakes or struts are already off, piggybacking a bearing reduces overall labor.

-• Don’t delay.
 Worn bearings accelerate tire and hub damage.
 If you feel wheel play, heat at the hub, metallic grinding, or wobble with ABS activation, park it and tow.

 DIY vs. Pro: Can I do this myself?